-The magazine > Sovereign Cloud: should it be a matter for the State?
+The magazine > The sovereign cloud: should it be a matter for the state?

 We can learn from the failure of the French-style sovereign cloud by looking at how some of our European neighbours, particularly Finland, have succeeded in creating an economic dynamic for the cloud at national level.
 Their recipe?
 The opening up of a collaborative ecosystem between all the stakeholders, without making the administrative state apparatus 'sovereign' over decisions.
 So what role can the French government play in the cloud "à la française"?